robertmuth/awesome-low-level-programming-languages/README.md

 * implementation-language: C++
 * meta-prgramming: macros
 * backends: LLVM (?), Custom
-* major projects using the language: TODO
+* major projects using the language: N/A
-* syntax: TODO
+* syntax: N/A
 * highlights:
   - compile time execution

 ```
-TODO
+N/A
 ```

 ```
-TODO
+N/A
 ```

 ## Nim